A QUICK TOUR – Before You Arrive

 The first floor is where you will spend the majority of your time at Landmark’s Upstream Campus.
 Come into the lobby to swap your outdoor shoes for indoor shoes.
 Bathrooms are down the hall, and the spacious classroom is straight ahead.
 The classroom is open in the evening for studying and skills practice.

 Upstairs, when you first enter the Dining Hall, you will find the check-in info, along with housing assignments, on the magnet/whiteboard.
 The Dining Hall and Kitchen are favorite spaces not only for meals, but after-class downtime and relaxing.
 Each student has a cubby for their dry goods, and there are 2 refrigerators to share.
 The kitchen is fully equipped to accommodate an entire class’s cooking needs.
-The bathrooms include showers for those opting for tent or vehicle camping.
+The bathrooms include showers for campers staying onsite in their tent or in their vehicle.

 Also upstairs, you will find Landmark’s main office.
 Any administrative needs and questions are handled by our support staff within regular business hours (M-F, 8AM-5PM).
 Our modest course store is also open during business hours, or you can order online when you receive your free shipping coupon once your course is over.

-Follow the drive up behind the Lodge to access the camping area and bunkhouses by foot.
+Follow the drive up behind the Lodge by foot to access the camping area and bunkhouses.
 The two buildings each house 2 rooms that can sleep 4 max, split by gender.
 The two rooms share a common entry and covered front porch.
 Each room has its own shower/toilet/sink.
 Bring your sleeping bag, pillow, and a top sheet and towel for your comfort and use.